 “Ways to Punk Your Steam” Series

-This collection of talks come from The Steampunk Handbook.
-This new reference book is coming out December of 2018.
-These could be presented as individual 1-hour talks, or a quick overview rundown of all 12 topics in one hour.
-(The condensed version was presented at TeslaCon 2018, and “Make it Supernatural” has been presented at both TeslaCon and the International Steampunk Symposium in the past.)
+This collection of talks come from The Steampunk Handbook, a free reference book I offer to newsletter subscribers.
+These could be presented as individual talks, or a quick overview rundown of all 12 topics in one hour.
+(The condensed version was presented at TeslaCon 2018 and Book Fiends Reader Fest 2019. )

 Make it Alien